apereo/cas/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 | `CLOSED`                  | Authentication is blocked if the provider cannot be reached.
 | `OPEN`                    | Authentication proceeds yet requested MFA is NOT communicated to the client if provider is unavailable.
 | `PHANTOM`                 | Authentication proceeds and requested MFA is communicated to the client if provider is unavailable.
+| `NONE`                    | Do not contact the provider at all to check for availability.
+Assume the provider is available.

 ## Ranking Providers
 At times, CAS needs to determine the correct provider when step-up authentication is required.
 Consider for a moment that CAS